Katta Panchayathu: Plot

 Shenbagam is a Koothu actress in a remote village, and she lives with her little sister Mallika.
 Ponnazhagi Naachiyar is a panchayathu chief since the death of her husband Ramadurai.
 She has two sons: Kathirvel and Chinnadurai.
 Kathirvel, the elder, is an uneducated brute who woos his relative Shenbagam, whereas Chinnadurai studies in the city.

 One day, at the village court, a poor woman claims that the rich Sidambaram and she are in love with each other and she is now pregnant.
 Ponnazhagi clears Sidambaram due to a lack of evidence and states that the poor woman is greedy.
 The poor woman later tries to commit suicide, but the kind-hearted Rajadurai saves her on time.
 Rajadurai later beats up Sidambaram and he admits its mistake, so Rajadurai arranges their wedding, dismissing Ponnazhagi's judgement.
 Rajadurai was adopted and brought up by the Muslim man Rowther.

 Thereafter, Shenbagam's sister Mallika reaches puberty.
 Kathirvel, who was supposed to arrange the puberty ceremony as per the custom, is in the city with his brother Chinnadurai.
 Considering the circumstances, Rajadurai arranges the ceremony.
 When Kathirvel becomes aware of this matter, he and Rajadurai fight.
 Kathirvel then threatens Shenbagam and Mallika to kill them if the two sisters break the village customs once again.
 Shenbagam cannot bear Kathirvel's mental torture, so Rajadurai promises Shenbagam that he will marry her.
-Ponnazhagi, meanwhile, had expected her son Chinnadurai to be a kind-hearted person, but he is, in fact, a rude womanizer.
+Ponnazhagi, meanwhile, had expected her son Chinnadurai to be a kind-hearted person, but he is, in fact, a rude womaniser.
 Ponnazhagi decides to let her son become the panchayat chief all the same, but during the ceremony of the transfer of power, Rowther claims that Rajadurai is the only one who can be the next panchayat chief, and then Rajadurai's mother Parvathi arrives determined to confirm it.